 Building Character

-UPDFCC and UPSCM Present their First Annual Substance Use Prevention Poster Contest
+Miami-Dade County Annual Substance Use Prevention Poster Content

 Submit a substance abuse prevention poster with a clear message promoting a substance-free lifestyle for young people for the chance to win a prize!
 Students can focus on any substance or combination such as marijuana, alcohol, vaping, or opioids.